Toddlers have no self-regulation. Their emotions can swing like a pendulum.

 I’ve learned to love tantrums, and I am sure you can too.

-For most effective ways to deal with tantrums and help our children grow, check out my book Turning Tantrums Into Triumphs – Step-By-Step Guide To Stopping Temper Tantrums.
+For most effective ways to deal with tantrums and help our children grow, check out Turning Tantrums Into Triumphs – Step-By-Step Guide To Stopping Temper Tantrums.